venkatramanrenganathan/Covariance-Steering-With-Optimal-DR-Risk-Allocation/README.md

 - MOSEK solver

 # Procedure to run the code
-1. For polytopic state risk constraints, run the matlab code `mainDRCS.m` which will load the required system data and generate the desired plots.
+1. To just run covariance steering with polytopic distributionally robust state risk constraints, run the matlab code `mainDRCS.m` which will load the required system data and generate the desired plots.
+2. To run covariance steering with iterative risk allocation for polytopic distributionally robust state risk constraints, run the matlab code `mainDRCS.m` which will load the required system data and generate the desired plots.
-2. For conic state risk constraints, run the matlab code `mainDRCS_CC.m` which will load the required system data and generate the desired plots.
+3. For conic state risk constraints, run the matlab code `mainDRCS_CC.m` which will load the required system data and generate the desired plots.

 ## Variations while running `mainDRCS.m` and `mainDRCS_CC.m` files
     * Set `riskSelectFlag = 1` in line `13` for running simulations with Gaussian chance constraints